 Do you ever feel that being good at what you do — as a professional, a parent, a partner — takes up so much of your time and focus that it seems sometimes as if that’s all you are?
 Of course it’s important to strive to be the best we can at these aspects of life.
 But we also shouldn’t neglect our own passions and interests.
 Whether it’s painting, scuba diving, or swing dancing, hobbies can enrich our lives and bring us great satisfaction and rewards.

 Some hobbies have the benefit of being educational and sociable at the same time, such as wine tasting.
 It’s fascinating to learn about a new subject in great detail — different soils and conditions that produce different grape varieties, and identifying the different flavours and aromas of wines.
 Not only do you learn a lot, you also become that valuable friend who’s an expert at something.
-And, in the case of wine, the friend who always brings a great bottle to a party!

 Other educational hobbies like learning a new language or a musical instrument can not only provide you with expert skills but bring a sense of achievement to your daily activities.
 Setting your mind to a goal, and being determined to achieve it can in turn boost confidence and make you feel more fulfilled.